 This garden is outside the Jonathan Silver Building on Exhibition Road, and inspired by the Japanese village that was on this site during the 1887 Royal Jubilee Exhibition.
 The raised area contains fruit bushes and wok veg, the main garden has a mixture of fruit trees, veg and edible flowers.
-Features include a mulberry tree, bamboo bean frame, wasabi, ginkgo, a tea plant, dwarf pine and goji berry.
+Features include a mulberry tree, bamboo bean frame, wasabi, ginkgo, a tea plant and a dwarf pine.

 Plot at Platform 1

 This new sunny site at Saltaire Rail Station has four raised growing beds.
 Here you can discover fruit and veg from the countries which supplied raw materials to Salts Mill (Peru, Turkey and Russia) alongside everyday veg that would have been eaten by the Victorian mill workers in the Canteen next door.
 Feature plants: fig, pomegranate, olive, tomatillos, horseradish, watercress, hop, vine, coffee plant, apricot, cobnut, chilean guava, jerusalem artichokes.

 We were recently asked by Saltaire Village Society to help look after the raised beds containing herbs in this garden on Caroline Street (near Edward Street and Amelia Street).
 Feature plants: black elder trees, cardoons, bronze fennel, angelica and lovage.